-Introducing St-Pierre & Miquelon
+Welcome to St-Pierre & Miquelon

-St-Pierre is the more populated and developed island, with most residents of its 5500 living in the town of St-Pierre.
+St-Pierre is the more populated and developed island, with most of its 5500 residents living in the town of St-Pierre.
 Miquelon is larger geographically but has only 600 residents overall.

-The fog-mantled archipelago has a 20th-century history as colorful as its canary-yellow, lime and lavender houses.
-Going further back, Jacques Cartier claimed the islands for France in 1536, after they were discovered by the Portuguese in 1520.
+Jacques Cartier claimed the islands for France in 1536, after they were discovered by the Portuguese in 1520.
 At the end of the Seven Years' War in 1763, the islands were turned over to Britain, only to be given back to France in 1816.
 And French they've remained ever since.